tardis-sn/tardis/docs/physics/est_and_conv/convergence.rst

 Custom Convergence
 ------------------

-blah
+The custom convergence strategy option is not currently implimented in TARDIS.

+USE THIS???:
 As explained in :doc:`estimators.ipynb`, after each iteration the values for radiative temperature and dilution factor are updated by calling the ``advance_state`` method on a ``Simulation`` object.
 The goal of this is to eventually have the radiative temperature and dilution factor converge to a single value.